 This line of thought raises questions as to the effect of the enormous mass of positive luminous vapours participating in the solar rotation.
 Will it give rise to magnetic effects?
 Perhaps not if ether is dragged with the sun; at any rate, a charged body rotating with the earth seems to produce no magnetic field.
 If, however, there are solar atmospheric currents on a large scale magnetic effects may be expected.
-If the sun is thus magnetised it would act inductively on the earth, and the magnetism of the earth might be thus accounted for. north pole should be positive to account for the negative polarity of the earth's geographic pole, and it is interesting to note that such would be the case if the sun's polarity is due to positively charged vapour rotating and magnetic axes.
+If the sun is thus magnetised it would act inductively on the earth, and the magnetism of the earth might be thus accounted for.
+The sun's north pole should be positive to account for the negative polarity of the earth's geographic pole, and it is interest-ing to note that such would be the case if the sun's polarity is due to positively charged vapour rotating with it.

 It would likewise follow that the moon is an induced magnet.
-It might be worth while for someone to consider the effects upon perturbations of earth and moon of the force moments due to the non-coincidence of the polar
+It might be worth while for someone to consider the effects upon perturbations of earth and moon of the force moments due to the non-coincidence of the polar and magnetic axes.